danielm/uploader/README.md

 ```

 ### Download tarball
-You can download the latest release tarball directly from(https://github.com/danielm/uploader/releases)
+You can download the latest release tarball directly from [releases](https://github.com/danielm/uploader/releases)

 ### Git
 ```bash